batuhankmkaraman/LoMaR/README.md

 # LoMaR
-Code for the paper titled "Longitudinal Mammogram Risk Prediction"
+Code for the paper titled "Longitudinal Mammogram Risk Prediction".